pushkarhax/CDDpassremove/README.md

 python remove_excel_password.py <directory_path> <password>

 ## Actual need of this tool
-When we have numerous password-protected .xls files that need to be sent to clients by removing the passwords, manually doing this becomes time-consuming.
+When we have numerous password-protected .xls files that need to be sent to client by removing the passwords, manually doing this becomes time-consuming.